wallarm/product-documentation/docs/latest/user-guides/rules/api-abuse-url.md

 # Disabling bot protection for specific URLs

-The [**API Abuse Prevention**](../../about-wallarm/api-abuse-prevention.md) module of the Wallarm platform detects and mitigates bots.
-What applications are being protected, from bots of which types, and with which level of tolerance is configured by one or more [API abuse profiles](../../user-guides/api-abuse-prevention.md).
+The [**API Abuse Prevention**](../../about-wallarm/api-abuse-prevention.md) module of the Wallarm platform detects and mitigates malicious bots.
+What applications are being protected, from which bot types, and with what level of tolerance is configured by one or more [API abuse profiles](../../user-guides/api-abuse-prevention.md).
 Additionally, you can disable bot protection for specific URLs using the **Set API Abuse mode** rule described in this article.

 Note that this rule is different from the [exception list](../../about-wallarm/api-abuse-prevention.md#exception-list) of API Abuse Prevention: the exception lists sets **source** URLs, and the **Set API Abuse mode** rule - **target** URLs not to be checked.